ZachBowyer/FRAME_UWDATA515/README.md

 python setup.py

 ## UNIX
 pip install googlemaps
 pip install folium
 pip install polyline
 pip install uszipcode
+pip install gdown
+pip install numpy
+pip install pandas
+pip install streamlit
+pip install pgeocode (Temporary?)
 python setup.py

 # Project description:
 This project aims to improve on the current method of ordering foods.
 Currently, recommendation on the delivery apps works by ads, prior visits/orders and grouped by cuisine or price.
 We want to introduce a holistic approach to ordering food, inspired by our endless back and forth with friends/partners such as - “what food should we order today” , “you decide, anything works for me”.